ziutek/simple_go_wiki/README.md

 responsible for update an article in database.
 It modify it in database only when user push the *Save* button on edit page, which is checked using *wr.Request.Params["submit"]* variable.
-After updating the database this handler calls *show* handler for render the main page.
+After updating the database this handler sends the redirect response which redirects to the main page.

 ## Building the application